 DLa Member News:

-- Alive & well — presumably enjoying life in Portland, filling sketchbooks, pimping photos, and relaxing.
-Click here to examine his website.
+- Alive & well — presumably enjoying life in Portland, filling sketchbooks, pimping photos, and relaxing with his family.

 - Regaining focus through faith in Christ.
 Also working on various projects, mostly online (for now).